 Though FMC Devens is part of the BOP system, it’s not the only Massachusetts jail that has struggled with handling the coronavirus.
 Back on Nov.
 25, the MCI-Shirley medium-security prison reported 142 cases of coronavirus that were active in its inmate population at the time.
 Around the same time, MCI-Concord’s inmate population had 96 reported cases of coronavirus.

-“This virus is challenging, as our nation as a whole has seen, and in particular, is even more complex to address given the nature of our correctional environment,” Nelson added.
+“This virus is challenging, as our nation as a whole has seen, and in particular, is even more complex to address given the nature of our correctional environment,” Nelson said earlier this month.
 “We remain deeply concerned for the health and welfare of those inmates who are entrusted to our care, and for our staff, their families, and the communities we live and work in.
 It is our highest priority to continue to do everything we can to mitigate the spread of COVID-19 in our facilities.”